Idaho College of Osteopathic Medicine - ICOM

 Student Residence Options

-ICOM is located in Meridian, recognized as one of the top 10 fastest growing city in the United States.
+ICOM is located in Meridian, recognized as one of the top 10 fastest growing cities in the United States.
 Meridian, with its close proximity to Boise, offers easy accessibility to the airport in addition to a wealth of activities for a variety of interests.
 The area offers many options for housing.
 Apartments, townhomes, and homes for rent or purchase are conveniently located in the area and its surrounding communities.

 Accreditation & Affiliation